 Degrees in biology can lead to a wide variety of interesting and impactful career opportunities.
 Those who choose to study this subject generally gain knowledge and skills that can be applied to many different sub-fields.
-Students often have numerous chances to specialize their education in order to better prepare for certain types of work.
-Programs vary but can allow those enrolled to learn about countless topics, from the human genome and medicine to plant engineering and deep-sea creatures.
-While education level typically dictates which jobs are attainable, graduates are usually prepared for entry-level employment and/or further instruction in the field.
+Students often have numerous chances to specialize their education to better prepare for certain types of work.
+Programs vary but can allow those enrolled to learn about countless topics in the bio field, from the human genome and medicine to plant engineering and deep-sea creatures.
+While education level and various biology majors typically dictate which well paid science jobs are attainable, graduates are usually prepared for entry-level employment and/or further instruction in the field.

 A natural science, biology investigates how living organisms function and interact with their surroundings.
 The impact this field has on the nation and world as a whole is incredibly significant, with discoveries and advancements literally changing the way society functions.
 There are many ways to utilize a biology degree and all of them have the potential to be meaningful within the medical and science industry.

-As mentioned above, biology encompasses numerous related disciplines.
+Biology encompasses numerous related disciplines.
 Some common examples include biochemical sciences, physiology, microbiology, and molecular biology.
 Those who study topics within this field may pursue various jobs, but many find work in healthcare, management, educational instruction, business, and the sciences.

-Compare Popular Online Finance Programs
+Featured Online Programs

 How to Prepare for a Biology Career